dbhatia00/CS411project/Docs/UserStory3.md

-# User Story 3 - Friends List
+# User Story 3 - Songs Page
 The main page will greet the user by saying “Hi -username-.”
 It will have a search box for the user to search for a song title and a submit button to submit the search request.
 The main page also has a “See Report” button that will bring the user to the Report Page.
 Lastly, there is a logout button at the bottom of the page for the user to log out.

 ## Happy path: